Expansion Joint Parts Breakdown

-Flexible Specialty Products’ Fabric expansion joints are used to isolate movements or vibration in ductwork which reduces transmission to adjoining ducts, pipes, vessels, or supports in the system.
+Flexible Specialty Products’ fabric expansion joints parts are used to isolate movements or vibration in ductwork, which reduces transmission to adjoining ducts, pipes, vessels, or supports in the system.
 The flexible fabric element spans between two frameworks or two mating flanges of the ductwork to provide movement allowance in various directions.
 Fabric expansion joints are ideal for this application due to their extreme flexibility, chemical resistance, and ability to withstand high temperatures.
 Fabric expansion joints can be divided into two basic categories; Flat Belt Frame Style and U-Joint Formed Flange (or frameless).
 Flat Belt Frame Style expansion joints can be designed for temperatures in excess of 2000ºF while the simpler U-Joint Formed Flange is a flexible connector that can withstand temperatures up to 1000oF.
-Below is a description of various components that are used for the construction of these styles of expansion joints.
+Below is a description of various expansion joint parts that are used for the construction of these styles of products.
 Flexible Specialty Products will custom design the type of expansion joint that works best for your application along with the required accessories.

 Flat Belt Frame Style